grassrootseconomics/org-website/content/Blog/claims-currencies.md

 Author: Will Ruddick
 Date: Jun 22 2021
 Slug: claims-currencies

-modified

-: Jun 29
+Modified: Jun 29 2021
 Summary: We need frameworks and protocols for various types of endorsed claims that can be held self-sovereignty by individuals and groups.

-tags

-: impact claims,data,CIC,claim
+Tags: impact claims,data,CIC,claim

 Global financial systems as well as humanitarian relief is based on claims, but the current infrastructure especially in vulnerable